 In the above statement, you’ve described your role while also highlighting your experience as a team manager and project leader.
 Recruiters and hiring managers who read this example are more likely to start thinking about how leadership and coaching skills you’ve demonstrated in your previous team could benefit their teams, as well.

 Another good place to show your strengths and expertise is the professional summary of your resume.
 You can begin this section by describing yourself with three adjectives followed by your experience.

 Eg: “Self-starter, strategic, and analytical marketing manager with 10+ years of experience.”
 OR

 “Motivated, business-minded, and driven entrepreneur with a knack for innovation and product development.”

 The above examples serve as nice introductions to your career history — and they’re unique as they describe who you are.
-With a statement like that, you can grab readers’ attention, motivate them to spend more time on your resume, thus, increase your chances of qualifying for the next hiring stage.
+With a statement like that, you can grab readers’ attention and motivate them to spend more time on your resume, thus, increasing your chances of qualifying for the next hiring stage.

 What do your resume, cover letter, and LinkedIn profile have in common?
 They’re all tools for you to secure your dream job.
 One of the important things to remember is to sound like the same person in each of these places.
 Storytelling can be a great tool to create this consistent and rich content.